adbar/trafilatura/docs/troubleshooting.rst

 Bypassing paywalls
 ^^^^^^^^^^^^^^^^^^

-A browser automation library can also be useful to bypass issues related to cookies and paywalls as it can be combined with a corresponding browser extension, e.g. `iamdamdev's bypass-paywalls-chrome <https://github.com/iamadamdev/bypass-paywalls-chrome>`_ or `this alternative by magnolia1234 <https://gitlab.com/magnolia1234/bypass-paywalls-chrome-clean>`_.
+A browser automation library can also be useful to bypass issues related to cookies and paywalls as it can be combined with a corresponding browser extension, e.g. iamdamdev's bypass-paywalls-chrome and available alternatives.